yutianwu/cosmos-sdk/docs/spec/governance/overview.md

 In the initial version of the governance module, there are two types of
 proposal:
-* `PlainTextProposal` All the proposals that do not involve a modification of the source code go under this type.
+* `PlainTextProposal` All the proposals that do not change the application's behaviour go under this type.
 For example, an opinion poll would use a proposal of type `PlainTextProposal`.
 * `SoftwareUpgradeProposal`.
 If accepted, validators are expected to update their software in accordance with the proposal.
 They must do so by following